 Click here for a printable version of the Crummer Housing Program (PDF)

 Rollins College maintains a limited number of apartments to provide housing accommodations for full-time, matriculated MBA students attending the Crummer Graduate School of Business.
-The primary function of the College real estate holdings is to provide housing for Crummer full-time students, thus facilitating their involvement and accessibility to campus to easily participate in community events.
+The primary function of the College real estate holding is to provide housing for Crummer full-time students, thus facilitating their involvement and accessibility to campus to easily participate in community events.

 Renovated in 2009, the Crummer apartment complex is located within walking distance of campus at 273 W. New England Avenue and 238 W. Welborne Avenue, just three blocks north and one block west of the college.
 Each of the one and two-bedroom apartments come fully furnished with standard bedroom, private bathroom, living room, and eat-in kitchen.
-Note: there is only one bathroom in the two-bedroom apartments.
+Note: There is only one bathroom in the two-bedroom apartments.

 Current, full-time, matriculated MBA students are eligible for placement in college-owned housing.
 Additionally, students enrolled in the Accelerated Management Program (AMP) will be eligible to participate in the Crummer graduate housing program during their first year of enrollment in the full-time MBA program.
 Newly admitted students interested in living in the graduate apartments will need to submit their intent to enroll form and seat deposit to the Crummer Admissions office first, then complete the Housing Application.
 You will be contacted and notified of availability by the Residential Property Manager.
-Returning students who occupied one of the units during their first year will need to submit an Intent to Renew form at least 60 days from the date their lease is to expire in order to secure housing.
-Please Note: the Intent to Renew form does not guarantee housing.
+Returning students who occupied one of the units during their first year will need to submit an Intent to Renew Form at least 60 days from the date their lease is to expire in order to secure housing.
+Note: Intent to Renew form does not guarantee housing.
 If approved, the student will have to sign a new lease.

 Terms of Occupancy